 TIP:Don't be afraid to be bold with color.
 While neutral colors can be a great starting point if you haven't worked with a monochromatic color scheme before, the palette lends itself well to saturated hues.
 If you aren't ready for bright or moody colors, try pastels.

 Don't be afraid to deviate from your base color.
 Nothing in interior design is set in stone.
 If you find that your monochromatic palette is complemented by a contrasting color (or colors) go for it!
 Oftentimes, contrast elevates interior design, providing visual balance and keeping spaces from looking stiff and too predictable.

 Texture, prints, and patterns can also be used to create visual contrast and give monochromatic spaces a sense of balance.
 If you're not big on prints and patterns, you can use unique, artistic pieces and collectables to add contrast to your space.
 Think expressive artworks, ornate lighting fixtures, and sculptural furniture pieces.

 How to bring a monochromatic palette into each room of your home

 The bathroom is a great place to test out a monochromatic palette.
 Since this tends to be a smaller area, opt for just a few variations of a color that reflects light well.
 If you're using a darker color for your walls, make sure you include plenty of metallic and reflective elements.
-Add contrast with artwork, a textured bathmat, and linens in a complimentary color.
+Add contrast with artwork, a textured bathmat, and linens in a complementary color.